Painting IKEA Furniture

 A lot of IKEA’s laminate furniture is really made of particleboard, fiberboard, MDF… These materials aren’t suitable for outdoor use because once water hits them, they swell up, break, and just aren’t very durable.

 If you ever encounter particle board furniture and plan to paint them, it can be a bit tricky.
-Learn more on how to paint particle board furniture here.
+So check out our post on how to paint particle board furniture to learn all about it.

 It’s also important to address any damages as soon as possible to prevent any further issues.
 Here’s our guide on how to repair damaged particle board furniture with detailed steps and tips.